sai-dev/sai-server/README.md

 - `komi`: komi value to use for self play
 - `noise_value`: Dirichilet noise to use for self play
 - `lambda`: lambda value
-- `visits`: visits value in Leela Zero engine
+- `visits`: visits value in Leela Zero/SAI engine
 - `resignation_percent`: probability of resignation
 - `no_resignation_probability`: probability resignation_percent is ignored and set to 0
 - `number_to_play`: number of self-plays to play